 What is Unrelated Business Income Tax?

-The Unrelated Business Income Tax (UBIT) was enacted in 1950 to ensure that tax-exempt entities do not unfairly compete with taxable companies in profit-generating activities.
+The Unrelated Business Income Tax (UBIT) was enacted in 1950 to ensure that tax-exempt entities - including colleges and universities - do not unfairly compete with taxable companies in profit-generating activities.

 UBIT does not include the following income: